 As the weather starts to cool down, I crave all of the cozy recipes.
 Bean chili is the perfect, nutritious recipe to make this Fall.
-This Vegetarian Bean Chili is packed with vegetables and fiber.
+This Vegan Bean Chili is packed with vegetables and fiber.
 I recommend pairing it with corn bread.

 What You’ll Need: